lmarburger/vim_vs_emacs/one/02_philosophy_emacs.md

-!SLIDE bullets incremental transition=fade
+!SLIDE bullets incremental
 # Church of Emacs

 * "Emacs has been scientifically proven to be the ultimate text editor, but it is also so much more than that." http://www.dina.kvl.dk/~abraham/religion/

-!SLIDE bullets incremental transition=fade
+!SLIDE bullets incremental
 # Why use Emacs?

 * The ultimate extensible editor